60% dissatisfied with Japan's COVID-19 vaccine rollout, poll shows

-A total of 60.3% of people in Japan surveyed in a recent poll said they were dissatisfied with the progress of the government’s COVID-19 vaccine rollout, Kyodo News said Monday.

-The figure compared with 36.5% who said they were satisfied, in the nationwide telephone poll conducted by the agency between Saturday and Monday.
+The figure of 60.3% in the nationwide telephone poll conducted from Saturday through Monday compared with 36.5% who said they were satisfied.
+The country began inoculating about 36 million people aged 65 or older on Monday after beginning its campaign with health care workers on Feb.
+17.

+Out of the 4.8 million health care workers, those who had received at least one vaccine dose represented about 0.87% of the population as of Saturday, while the rate surpasses 10% in each of the other Group of Seven countries, including 47.15% in Britain, according to researchers at the University of Oxford.

-In the poll, 92.6% said they felt anxious about a resurgence of COVID-19 infections, with 56.5% disapproving of the government’s handling of the pandemic and 35.9% expressing approval.
+In the poll, 92.6% said they felt anxious about a resurgence of novel coronavirus infections, with 56.5% disapproving of the government's handling of the pandemic and 35.9% expressing approval.

-The approval rating for Prime Minister Yoshihide Suga’s Cabinet stood at 44.0%, up 1.9 percentage points from the previous survey in March.

-The poll found 39.2% believed the postponed Tokyo Olympics and Paralympics, planned for the summer, should be canceled, while 32.8% thought they should be rescheduled.
+Amid lingering concern over a fourth coronavirus wave and the slow progress of vaccination, the poll found 39.2% believed the postponed Olympics and Paralympics should be canceled, while 32.8% thought they should be rescheduled.
 Only 24.5% responded that the games should be held as scheduled.

+The figures were almost the same as the previous survey in March.

+The approval rating for Prime Minister Yoshihide Suga's Cabinet stood at 44.0%, up 1.9 percentage points from the previous survey.
+The disapproval rate declined to 36.1% from 41.5%.

+The governors of Tokyo, Kyoto and Okinawa prefectures enhanced their responses to the coronavirus pandemic Monday amid a rebound in infections despite Japan having fully lifted a second COVID-19 state of emergency less than a month ago.

+The governors followed Osaka, Hyogo and Miyagi prefectures in taking stronger steps under a quasi-state of emergency, including asking restaurants and bars in densely populated areas to close by 8 p.m.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.